aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-images/_index.md

 ## Saving Images as WMF

 Aspose.Words provides functionality to save all the available images in a document to [WMF ](https://wiki.fileformat.com/image/wmf/)format while converting DOCX to RTF.
-The following code example demonstrates how to save images as WMF with RTF save options.
+The following code example shows how to save images as WMF with RTF save options.

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Document-WorkingWithRtfSaveOptions-SavingImagesAsWmf.cs" >}}